 Protecting Our Past and Future

-Sq’éwlets First Nation serves as the voice for our community, enhancing and enriching the lives of our members through social development, health, education, employment, and more.
+Sq’éwlets serves as the voice for our community, enhancing and enriching the lives of our members through social development, health, education, employment, and more.

 We Are People Of The Sturgeon